alanhkarp/SitePasswordWeb/README.md

 Your settings,
 such as your user name, the site password length, and whether your site password contains special characters are associated with this nickname.
 All domain names for this account are associated with this nickname.
-<a href="#changeinfo">Changing a Site Password</a>
-tells you how to do that.
+The section *Changing a Site Password* tells you how to do that.

 [Your User Name](#username)